Official Documents

 The following documents are required:

 a.
-First two pages with photo and personal details
+The first two pages with your photo and personal details.

 How to extend a work permit

 a.
-First two pages with photo and personal details
+The first two pages showing your photo and personal details.

-3 Completed Power of Attorney form affixed with a 1—Baht duty stamp along with a copy of the designee’s identification card.
+3.A completed Power of Attorney form, affixed with a 10 baht duty stamp, and a copy of the designee’s identification card.

 Office of Foreign Workers Administration